Save yourself time by choosing the right recovery method

 This will launch the System Restore panel, where you can select a System Restore point to revert Windows to.

 Those are the three main ways to recover the operating system in Windows 8.
-Thank you for stopping by the site for today’s post.
+Also, check out my other post on how to clean install Windows 10.
 Enjoy!